Avril112113/protologic-lua/readme.md

 ## Usage
 Only if you want to contribute to this tool, read the [Contribution](#Contribution) section.

-There is a single release which has bineries for both Windows and Linux.
+There is a single release which has binaries/executables for both Windows and Linux.

 Download the latest release of the tool from [Releases](https://github.com/Avril112113/protologic-lua/releases).
 Extract the `.zip`.